11 things employers need to know about Hong Kong labor and employment laws [2025]

 4. Be transparent about working hours

-While there are no specific laws in Hong Kong governing standard working hours, it's important to establish clear expectations from the outset to avoid potential disputes.
+While there are no specific laws in Hong Kong governing standard working hours for adults (those aged 15-18 years old working in industrial settings are limited to an 8-hour workday and a 48-hour workweek), it's important to establish clear expectations from the outset to avoid potential disputes.
 This includes detailing expected working hours in the employment contract and ensuring fair compensation for any overtime.
 Transparency is key to building trust and maintaining a healthy employment relationship.

 5. Non-compliance with Mandatory Provident Fund (MPF) requirements can be penalized